Top 5 Essentials When Preparing For IVF

 What I want you to take away from this, is not to underestimate the importance of your emotional well-being and the Mind/Body Connection, in relation to the preparation for your IVF treatment and its potential success.

-Giving consideration to and implementing these 5 simple elements in to your life, prior to commencing with IVF, will greatly increase your chances of success.
+Giving consideration to and implementing these 5 simple elements in to your life, prior to commencing with IVF, has the potential to greatly increase your chances of success.

 Here’s a reminder of what they are.